jhpce-jhu/jhpce_mkdocs/docs/help/faq.md

 - My X11 forwarding stops working after 20 minutes
 ???
 "Click to expand answer"
-    This error comes from the `ForwardX11Timeout` variable, which is set by default to 20 minutes.
+    This error comes from the `ForwardX11Timeout` variable, which is set by default to 20 minutes on some versions of MacOS.
 To avoid this issue, you can specify a value of 0 which completely disables the timeout.
 Or you can set a larger timeout to, say, 336 hours (2 weeks).
 This value can be supplied by changing your SSH configuration (see our [SSH document](../access/ssh.md)) or for each connection on the command line like this:

     ```
     $ ssh -X username@jhpce03.jhsph.edu -o ForwardX11Timeout=336h
+    ```
+    Alternatively, you can add the line ForwardX11Timeout=0 to your ~/.ssh/config file
+    ```
+    $ head -1 .ssh/config
+    ForwardX11Timeout=0
     ```

 - Xauth error messages from MacOS Sierra when using X11 forwarding in SSH